FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 You can sign up to come to the London event at the hackathon on this webstie (https://onlinehackathon2015.sched.org/).
 Or if you just want to attend the Friday night social then send an email to m.lizar@openconsentgroup.com and I will put you on the list.

 The second part of the event is the Hackathon, you do not have to participate in the hackathon to attend the Friday night social.
+The hackathon will run Saturday and Sunday, where we will hack together the campaign design.

+All of the sessions are posted, and will have links, and all the relevant information will be on Slack.

+If you can make it in person the location is
+Drive Productions
+14 Bowden Street
+London
+SE11 4DS
+(Northern Line to Kennington)

 Everyone who signs up to the hackathon will get a Slack invite and added  to the hackathon github repository, unless you other wise specify a different preference